titu1994/lambda_networks_pt/README.md

     dim_k=16,  # Dimension of key/query.
     dim_intra=1  # Intra-dimension "u" in the paper. heads=4,  # Number of heads.
-Represents "h" in the paper. implementation=0,  # Defaults to 0, which implements the paper version of n-D Lambda using (n+1)-D Convolution.
+Represents "h" in the paper. implementation=0,  # Defaults to 0 generally, which implements the paper version of n-D Lambda using (n+1)-D Convolution.
 )

 # Lambda ResNet-D